vormkracht10/laravel-permanent-cache/README.md

 }
 ```

-## Bonus: Cached Blade Components
+## Feature: Cached Blade Components

 One super handy feature are "Cached Components", these are Blade Components that could contain a longer running task on which you don't want your users to wait for completing.
 So you execute the Blade component when needed in the background,
-using the scheduler, or queue, while optionally listening for events to happen that should cause the permanent cache to update.
+using the scheduler, or queue, while optionally listening for events to happen that will cause the permanent cache to update.

 ```php
 use Illuminate\Contracts\Queue\ShouldQueue;